 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Cisco has released a security advisory to address multiple vulnerabilities in the Cisco Firewall Services Module.
-Exploitation of these vulnerabilities may allow an attacker to cause a denial-of-service condition.
+Apple has released Mac OS X v10.6.7 and Security Update 2011-001 to address multiple vulnerabilities.
+Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or obtain sensitive information.